MinatoHikari/vite-plugin-filesystem-multi-pages/README.md

 filesystem routes for mpa

+- Automatically set redirect rules for development.
+No more need to visit `https://localhost/src/pages/nested/nested/index.html`.
+Just visit `http://localhost/nested/nested` as you do in SPA project.
+- Out of box MPA auto settings when building.
+No need to set rollup build input options.
+- All-in-one template mode support.
+All pages can use one template with few settings.

 <p>
 <b>English</b> | <a href="https://github.com/MinatoHikari/vite-plugin-filesystem-multi-pages/blob/main/README_ZH.md">简体中文</a>
 <!-- Contributors: Thanks for geting interested, however we DON'T accept new transitions to the README, thanks. -->